-A SSP member, George McNeilage, who was very close to the party leadership, sold a video to the NoW for £200,000 that was designed to implicate Tommy Sheridan in perjury.
+An SSP member, George McNeilage, who was very close to the party leadership, sold a "video" to the NotW for £200,000 that was designed to implicate Tommy Sheridan in perjury.
 McNeilage claimed he sold the video to assist the SSP leaders.
 We would like to know: How much of that £200,000 went to the SSP?

 Their actions triggered a perjury inquiry for the first time ever following a civil case.
 More than £2 million of public money was spent by the police, which usurped tens of thousands of hours of police time.